Updated on 26 September 2023

 Training remotely obviously makes a ton of sense, and becomes pretty much mandatory, during the extraordinary circumstances of a pandemic.
-But we absolutely intend to retain a remote offering for the long-term, as a complement to our more traditional in-room offering.
-When the situation crawls back to a sort of normality, remote will be here to stay.
+But we retain a remote offering for the long-term.
+Indeed, we currently only offer remote for multi-client sessions (we might re-open in-rooms no earlier than March 31, 2022).

 - For single-client sessions that couldn’t happen in-room, be it because the team is too geographically distributed, or the cost related to in-room is too high (more about this farther down).

 - For some multi-client sessions that will be scheduled as 100% remote from the get-go (no in-room trainee).
 This would also help us hold more sessions in parallel, as we would not be constrained by the amount of available training rooms at given specific dates.

 For multi-client, 100% remote sessions, two main schedules are used: